Neil Alexander - Varsity Head Coach

 Alexander first succeeded as a player and student.
 Neil played four years at Monmouth College and was inducted into their Hall of Fame in 1998.
 After graduating from Monmouth, he went on to receive a Master’s Degree from Western Illinois University.

 Alexander began his coaching career at Joy-Westmer and then moved back to Monmouth-Yorkwood High School, where he coached for two years.
 Those experiences led to an eleven-year term with Bushnell-Prairie City before accepting the head basketball position here in Lincoln.

-Last year, Coach Alexander led his team to a 17-win season.
-His 2015-16 squad didn’t have a starter over 6’ 1”, but they quickly became best known for their solid defense that held opponents to 43.3 points per game, their shooting accuracy from the three-point line (38.3%), and their team-first style of play.
+Last year, Coach Alexander led his team to an impressive 25-win season and an Apollo Conference Championship.
+His 2017-18 squad became known for their team-first style of play and their stifling defense, which set the school record for best defensive average in a season and allowed teams only 35.0 points per game.
 Throughout the year, the Railers proved their coach’s ability to create teams that overachieve and compete at the highest level of high school basketball.

 The Railers have been blessed with a talented basketball coach whose success is evident in many areas.
-With 602 Lincoln wins to his credit, Neil Alexander remains the all-time winningest coach in LCHS history.
-His remarkable career in Lincoln has led the Railers to eighteen 20-win seasons, five Super-Sectional games, and four Elite Eight State Tournament appearances in ’99, ’05,’07, and 2014.
+With 646 Lincoln wins to his credit, Neil Alexander remains the all-time winningest coach in LCHS history.
+His remarkable career in Lincoln has led the Railers to nineteen 20-win seasons, five Super-Sectional games, and four Elite Eight State Tournament appearances in ’99, ’05,’07, and 2014.

 Neil Alexander’s success is not limited to a mere basketball floor; it is also evident in those he has surrounded himself with.
 He continues a standard many will follow, but few will reach.